 The great thing about this recipe is you can play around with the flavors.
 If you don’t like sage, try ginger.
 Add some chilies to the mix if you like a spicy kick.
 There are endless varieties of spices that pair well with pumpkin.
 Don’t have a lot of pumpkin?
 Use any squash.
 Butternut squash makes a particularly delicious partner.
 I tried it once with sweet potato and it was surprisingly delicious.

 High in fiber this fall and winter staple is great for healthy bowel function.
 Rich in beta-carotene and caratonoids it is an immune booster and amazing anti-inflammatory.
 It is rich in alpha-caroteine which slows cataract formation and can slow down or halt macular degeneration.
 It is loaded with calming magnesium and hypertension lowering potassium.
-Pumpkin is alkaline helping maintain the alkaline-acid balance in the body further increasing the body’s ability to combat inflammation.
+Pumpkin is alkaline helping maintain the in the body further increasing the body’s ability to combat inflammation.

 Like rosemary, its sister herb in the mint (Labitae) family, sage contains a variety of volatile oils, flavonoids (including apigenin, diosmetin, and luteolin), and phenolic acids, including the phenolic acid named after rosemary—rosmarinic acid.
 Rosmarinic acid is a strong anti-inflammatory and antioxidant.
 It is recommended to be used as a seasoning for those with inflammatory conditions such Rheumatoid Arthritis, asthma, and atherosclerosis.
 It boosts brain function and is a memory enhancer.
 In fact, the dried root of Salvia miltiorrhiza, also known as Danshen or Chinese sage, contains active compounds similar to those developed into modern drugs used to treat Alzheimer’s Disease.